MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 # Enabling Your Business Data for Power BI
 Getting insights into your [!INCLUDE[d365fin](includes/d365fin_md.md)] data is easy with Power BI and the [!INCLUDE[d365fin](includes/d365fin_md.md)] content packs.
 Power BI retrieves your data and then builds an out-of-the-box dashboard and reports based on that data.

+You must have a valid account with Dynamics 365 and with Power BI.
+Also, you must download [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) if you wish to create your own Power BI reports.
+Power BI content packs require permissions to the tables where data is retrieved from.

 Microsoft has published the following content packs:

 | App | Description |